preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 .. image:: forms-icons.png

+**Note!** Only the forms beloning to the business profile is listed here, meaning created and edited here.
+Forms created in an app is not listed here, they exist within that app only.

 Checking responses
 *********************
 If responses are available (can be for surveys and polls), you can click this icon to check them: